Tulsa Symphony debuts new work for 'socially distanced orchestra'

 But for Faingold, the true importance of “We Persist” is the message he said he hopes the piece, and the Tulsa Symphony’s performance of it, conveys.

 “Artists have a fundamental role to play during this crisis,” he said.
-“The arts have always brought people together, and this piece is, I hope, an example of how people can come together, to connect with our community in a way that satisfies our need to perform and enjoy the arts, while still keeping everyone as safe as possible.”
+“The arts have always brought people together, and this piece is, I hope, an example of how people can come together to connect with our community in a way that satisfies our need to perform and enjoy the arts, while still keeping everyone as safe as possible.”

 Featured video